Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Limitations of Bluetooth Remote Patient Monitoring Devices

 While both types of remote patient monitoring devices — cellular and Bluetooth — offer clear advantages, we believe cellular-connected devices have an edge concerning Medicare beneficiaries.
 Cellular devices offer an easier-to-use, all-encompassing service if there are no connectivity barriers.
-The key is in the simplicity of the set up.
+The key is in the simplicity of the setup.
 This is crucial for two reasons.
 First, it reduces the need for organizations to provide ongoing technical support.
 Second, it is likely to decrease the chance that patients will be unsatisfied with their RPM device, which should promote continued use and cooperation.

 Many organizations have found success in offering a mix of connectivity options.
 Bluetooth devices deliver noteworthy advantages and may be worth offering to tech-savvy patients while defaulting to cellular devices.
 This strategy helps you to mitigate risks on a patient-by-patient basis, but it also requires that you have a flexible remote patient monitoring platform.